A-M-D-R-3-W/llmFunctionWrapper/README.md

     ```python
     unit=["celsius", "fahrenheit"]
     ```
-  - You can also append `_description` to any parameter name (e.g., `location_description`) as an additional key to provide a human-readable description of what that parameter is for. ***Every parameter should have an accompanying description key.***
+  - You can also append `_description` to any parameter name (e.g., `location_description`) as an additional key to provide a human-readable description of what that parameter is for. ***⚠️Every parameter should have an accompanying description key.⚠️***
     ```python
     location_description="The city and state, e.g. San Francisco, CA"
     ```